JaneMoujaess/Online-Pizza-Ordering/README.md

 # Online Pizza Ordering
-This project is a prototype of an online pizza ordering platform.
+This project is a prototype of a pizza ordering platform.
 Structured with design patterns.